-Future improvements of the VOF model should include using viscosity (because only little vorticity is generated here after breaking), with a proper representation of dissipation at sub-grid scales, and two-phase flows, which should allow to reduce the observed non-physical loss of wave energy before breaking.
+Future improvements of the VOF model should include using viscosity (because only little vorticity is generated here after breaking), with a proper representation of dissipation at sub-grid scales.
+Although twophase flows modelling is costly, boundary condition on the interface is taken into account in a better way.
+This should allow to reduce wave energy loss before breaking.